SUYEgit/Surgery-Robot-Detection-Segmentation/README.md

 python3 samples/coco/coco.py evaluate --dataset=/path/to/coco/ --model=last
 ```

-The training schedule, learning rate, and other parameters should be set in `samples/coco/coco.py`.
+The training schedule, learning rate, and other parameters should be set in the `train` function in `surgery.py`.

 # Training on Your Own Dataset